I Want to Work In Kent

 There are prison establishments throughout Kent, including Maidstone, Rochester and Sheppey – see http://www.justice.gov.uk/contacts/prison-finder/Kent-and-Sussex for a list.
-Graduates may join a local establishment as a Prison Officer or join the Prison Leaders Scheme for potential governors.
+Graduates may join a local establishment as a Prison Officer or join the National Offender Management Service Graduate Programme.
 Although this is a national scheme, it does take into account your preference for a particular location.
 Vacancies are advertised at www.nomscareers.com – s ee www.kent.ac.uk/careers/workin/Probation.htm for further information about prison and probation careers.

 The NHS Management Training Scheme has an annual graduate intake, with a closing date normally in early December.

-Graduates are recruited into General, Financial or Human Resources Management and may train in hospitals, primary care trusts or other NHS organisations.
+Graduates are recruited into General, Financial, Human Resources or Health Informatics Management and may train in hospitals, primary care trusts or other NHS organisations.
 Location preferences are taken into account although flexibility is required.
 See www.nhsgraduates.co.uk

 NHS Trusts are self-governing hospitals or community health services.
 A number of those in Kent are listed below.
 They may occasionally recruit administrative personnel as well as medical and medical support staff.
 For vacancies, see www.jobs.nhs.uk

-There are currently four types of NHS Trust: links to all local trusts can be found at www.kentandmedway.nhs.uk/welcome/nhs-organisations
+There are various types of NHS Trust: links to all local trusts can be found at www.england.nhs.uk/south/team/ccg-trust

 Although tourism is an important part of Kent’s economy, career opportunities are relatively limited.
 Many posts are seasonal and some (such as stewards at National Trust properties or guides at Canterbury Cathedral) purely voluntary.

 - English Heritage www.english-heritage.org.uk manages a number of properties in the region, such as Dover Castle, Walmer Castle, St Augustine’s Abbey and Lullingstone Roman Villa.
-English Heritage’s policy is not to accept speculative enquiries for posts but only responses to advertised vacancies.
-These can be found on their website or in local papers and include seasonal custodians for some of the above-mentioned sites.
+All vacancies are advertised on their website www.english-heritage.org.uk/about-us/our-people/jobs/job-search - speculative applications are not accepted.

 - The National Trust owns and manages land and properties such as Knole House, Chartwell, Sissinghurst Castle and Gardens and the White Cliffs of Dover.
-Paid posts arise occasionally and may be advertised in the local or specialist press as well as the National Trust’s website www.ntjobs.org.uk There are many opportunities for volunteers – see www.nationaltrust.org.uk/main/w-trust/w-volunteering.htm
+Paid posts arise occasionally and will be advertised at www.nationaltrustjobs.org.uk There are many opportunities for volunteers – see www.nationaltrust.org.uk/find-an-opportunity

 - Heritage Volunteering Opportunities in Kent www.kent.ac.uk/careers/workin/HeritageVolunteering.htm

 While transport services, especially the cross-Channel ferries and tunnel are vital to Kent’s economy, they offer few opportunities specifically for graduates.
 Recruitment takes place when vacancies arise and many opportunities are seasonal or part-time.
-Positions may be advertised in the local press or through recruitment agencies as well as on the companies’ websites listed here:
+Positions may be advertised through local jobs boards and recruitment agencies as well as on the companies’ websites listed here: